The Early Years

 Many changes have happened in recent years.
 In 1991, kindergarten was added to our school classroom offerings.
 In 2007, our Preschool opened offering multiple schedules for children ages 3-5.
 In 2016 our full-time Prekindergarten class opened and became available to children one year away from Kindergarten.

 Today, we continue to offer the Northfield area a unique educational solution for our families.
-Our students benefit from a strong faith-based education, along with strong academics and a family of friends and teachers who support their development.
+The Middle School program expanded to a fulltime program during the 2019-2020 school year.
+Our students, in grades Preschool-8th, benefit from a strong faith-based education, along with strong academics and a family of friends and teachers who support their development.